instructure/canvas-lms/script/prepare/README.md

 - [x] Supports a fresh installation of Javascript dependencies (useful for new Canvas setups)
 - [ ] Supports `git cherry-pick`
 - [ ] Supports a "quick" option, i.e. skipping asset compilation entirely
+- [ ] Run delayed jobs in the background

 ## Code Credit